-Medication Safety For Children
+Medication Safety for Children

 What do I need to know about medication safety for children?

 You need to know important safety rules before you give your child any medicine.
 You also need to know how to keep your child safe around all medicine.
 Read all medicine labels carefully, and follow all directions.

 How do I give the right amount of medicine to my child?

-- Measure liquid medicine accurately: Use the measuring tool that came with the medicine.
+- Measure liquid medicine accurately.
+Use the measuring tool that came with the medicine.
 If it did not come with a tool, use one that is specially made to measure medicine.
 Examples are oral syringes and marked dosing spoons or cups.
 These tools can be found at a drugstore.
-Do not use a kitchen teaspoon or Tablespoon to measure your child's liquid medicine.
+Do not use a kitchen teaspoon or tablespoon to measure your child's liquid medicine.
 They are not accurate, so your child may get too much or too little of the medicine.
-Never give your child more than directed.

 Acetaminophen and ibuprofen are given to reduce pain and fever.
 Too much of these medicines can be life-threatening to your child.
 Follow these safety rules to give the medicine correctly:

-- Do not give acetaminophen to any child younger than 2 years unless directed by his caregiver.
-Ask your child's caregiver for the correct dose for your child younger than 2 years.
+- Do not give acetaminophen to any child younger than 2 years unless directed by his or her healthcare provider.
+Ask for the correct dose for your child younger than 2 years.
 Too much can cause life-threatening damage to his or her liver.

 - Do not give any cough or cold medicine to children younger than 4 years.
 These can cause serious side effects in young children.